-On this page you can learn about how we deal with your personal data.
-We hereby comply with our information obligations pursuant to art.
-12 et seq. of the General Data Protection Regulation (GDPR).
+On this page you can inform yourself about our handling of your personal data.
+We hereby comply with our information obligations pursuant to Art.
+12 et seq. of the General Data Protection Regulation (DSGVO).
 We respect the confidentiality of your personal data.
 We therefore do not collect any data on this website that can make you personally identifiable (e.g. name, address, telephone number, e-mail address), unless you provide us with your data by entering it in forms and e-mails.
-In this case, the data may be stored and used for marketing purposes, market research, tracking of sales data and contact.
+In this case, this data may be stored and used for marketing purposes, market research, tracking sales data and contacting you.

 IBG Automation GmbH

 D - 58809 Neuenrade